everis-sembu/ken-s-ubler/README.md

 This repository contains the Cranesoftwrights tools plus a set of configuration files and the `ant` build file for the generation of the artefacts in a sequenced pipeline.
 The resources available from this repository were provided by the author of the tools, **[Ken Holman](http://www.cranesoftwrights.com/)**.

-At SEMBU, we call this distribution of Ken's tools the "Ken's UBLer asset", or just the "Ken's UBLer".
+At SEMBU, we refer to this distribution as the "Ken's UBLer".

 ## Ken's UBLer v-0.1 (Pre-award)